Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Pro Tip: Do not wait for BCA to issue a notice before initiating a PSI.
 Proactively scheduling assessments well ahead of regulatory deadlines allows time for defect rectification without disrupting project timelines or triggering enforcement action.

-Singapore’s legal framework and PSI requirements
+Singapore’s legal framework, Building and Construction Authority, and PSI requirements

 Understanding the PSI for commercial and industrial buildings and staying current with the Building Control Act updates are both essential steps for developers managing multi-asset portfolios.
 Regulatory requirements can shift, and failure to track these changes exposes property owners to unintentional non-compliance.

-| Non-residential (commercial, industrial, institutional) | Every 5 years |
+Non-residential (commercial, industrial, institutional)

-| Residential (private and public housing) | Every 10 years |
+Residential (private and public housing)

-| Shophouses (non-residential use) | Every 5 years |
+Shophouses (non-residential use)

-| Mixed-use developments | Varies by dominant use; professional advice required |
+Varies by dominant use; professional advice required

 The procedural steps for complying with PSI requirements follow a defined sequence:

-- Determine the applicable PSI due date based on the building type and the date of the previous inspection.
+1. Determine the applicable PSI due date based on the building type and the date of the previous inspection.

-- Appoint a registered Professional Engineer in the civil or structural discipline who holds a valid practising certificate.
+2. Appoint a registered Professional Engineer in the civil or structural discipline who holds a valid practising certificate.

-- Notify BCA of the appointed PE, following the prescribed notification procedures.
+3. Notify BCA of the appointed PE, following the prescribed notification procedures.

-- Rectify all identified defects to the satisfaction of the PE before the final report is submitted.
+5. Rectify all identified defects to the satisfaction of the PE before the final report is submitted.

 Missing any of these steps, or failing to initiate the process before the PSI due date, constitutes non-compliance.
 BCA may issue notices of non-compliance, impose financial penalties, and in severe cases, restrict the use of the building until the required inspection is completed and any critical defects are addressed.
 For developers with active tenancies, such outcomes can result in significant commercial disruption, including potential liability to tenants whose operations are affected by enforced building restrictions.
+A separate facade assessment is also required every 7 years for buildings older than 20 years and taller than 13 metres.

 Who conducts structural assessments: Role of Professional Engineers